michielbe/reportbot/README.md

 # Report Bot

-Discord bot that allows users to report messages by adding a reaction
+Discord bot that allows users to report messages by adding a reaction.
+Custom report emoji included.

 ## Installation